 Significantly, the entire event was organized independently with no financial support from universities or big grantmakers, relying instead on the power and energy within our own social movement networks.
 This was accomplished by holding several fundraisers, getting small donations from supporters, requesting pre-registration fees, inviting local artists and several members of the Justseeds Artist Cooperative to design posters and donate artwork, asking supporters with positions at universities to leverage their access to video equipment, and relying on our amazing network of friends to volunteer their time and labor to provide everything from a free child-care program, Spanish translation, video documentation, web design, catered meals and housing for folks from out of town.
 In addition, none of this would have been possible without 2640, the cooperatively run events space that hosted the event.
-While there are many things we could have done better, overall we felt we did a good job of living up to the Zapatista slogan from which we drew part of the conference title - "from below and to the left" - a description of ticipation (more proposals than we could accommodate in a packed three-day program) confirmed our initial assumption that there was indeed something productive about using "the city" as a way to think and act on a multiplicity of political concerns in a shared framework.
-As capitalism tries to give itself a green makeover, thinking about urban sustainability reveals the unavoidable connections between food supplies, public spaces, common lands, and inexcusable inequalities based in race and class divisions.
-Thinking about art in the city leads you to think about the role that artists play in gentrification, and drives about social movements in the city leads you to think about how they communicate, what stories they tell themselves and others, how they preserve and transmit their own history and how they use media to agitate and organize.
+While there are many things we could have done better, overall we felt we did a good job of living up to the Zapatista slogan from which we drew part of the conference title - "from below and to the left" - a description of green makeover, thinking about urban sustainability reveals the unavoidable connections between food supplies, public spaces, common lands, and inexcusable inequalities based in race and class divisions.
+Thinking about art in the city leads you to think about the role that artists play in gentrification, and drives urban social justice struggles.
+Thinking about social movements in the city leads you to think about how they communicate, what stories they tell themselves and others, how they preserve and transmit their own history and how they use media to agitate and organize.
 Thinking about the millions of people in prison in the U.S. makes you connect the dots between a crumbling economy, institutionalized racism, and the militarized approach to policing exemplified by the "War on Drugs."
-The City From Below was broad enough of a platform to bring together insurgent urban planners and designers with the members of a social movement mobilizing shack-dwellers and other dispossessed communities to fight displacement and evictions in the wake of post-Apartheid South Africa's enthusiastic embrace of neoliberal development policies, and at the same time, focused groups, like Brookenough that a real conversation, productive for all parties involved, might just take place.
+The City From Below was broad enough of a platform to bring together insurgent urban planners and designers with the members of a social movement mobilizing shack-dwellers and other dispossessed communities to fight displacement and evictions in the wake of post-Apartheid South Africa's enthusiastic embrace of neoliberal development policies, and at the same time, focused groups, like Brooklyn's Not An Alenough that a real conversation, productive for all parties involved, might just take place.